 Yorkshire Terrier: 4-6 hours

-One of the smallest dog breeds in the world, Yorkies can develop bad behavior if their owners don’t check on them.
-They also are hard to potty train due to their small bladders, and at times accidents do happen when they can’t hold for long, which is why they need to frequently go potty.
+One of the smallest dog breeds in the world, Yorkies, can develop bad behavior if their owners don’t check on them.
+They also are hard to potty train due to their tiny bladders, and accidents sometimes happen when they can’t hold for long, so they need to go potty frequently.

 That is why Yorkies don’t do well for extended periods on their own.
-Adults can stay alone for 4 to 6 hours at most, while puppies can only survive 2 to 3 hours a day before acting erratically.
+Adults can stay alone for 4 to 6 hours, while puppies can only survive 2 to 3 hours a day before acting erratically.

-Yorkies need affection, they are very social, and loving little dogs.
-Leaving them home alone for long periods of time would be considered sinful.
+Yorkies need affection.
+They are very social and loving little dogs.
+Leaving them home alone for long periods would be considered sinful.

 Corgi: 4 hours

-A cattle herding dog breed, Corgis are generally friendly and personable and they like attention.
-This makes them a perfect dog breed for people who have constant visitors and you shouldn’t leave them alone for more than 4 hours a day.
-So it’s pretty obvious that leaving them alone for extended periods is a big no.
+This makes them a perfect dog breed for people with constant visitors, and you shouldn’t leave them alone for more than 4 hours a day.
+So it’s evident that leaving them alone for extended periods is a big no.

 It’s also important to note that while Corgis are playful, if you leave their instinctive aggression unmanaged, then they can become dangerous.

 This is especially true for spoiled adult dogs, which is why they need sufficient training, firm discipline, and appropriate physical activity.
 Corgis form a strong bond with their owners and family members.
-Lonely time makes them depressed, stressed, and prone to behave in a destructive manner.
+Lonely time makes them depressed, stressed, and prone to behave destructively.

 Labrador Retriever: 8-9 hours

-A popular dog breed in many countries around the world, the Labrador Retriever or simply Lab, is a medium-large dog breed.
-As their name implies, these dogs make excellent dogs for retrieving game for hunters.
+A popular dog breed in many countries, the Labrador Retriever, or simply Lab, is a medium-large dog breed.
+As their name implies, these dogs are excellent for retrieving game hunters.
 They also are considered a favorite choice for disability assistance and are frequently trained to aid people who are blind or autistic.

-Generally leaving an adult Labrador for 8 to 9 hours is acceptable.
-However, you can pretty much read between the lines and figure out that Labradors are companion dogs and don’t enjoy spending long hours on their own.
+Generally, leaving an adult Labrador for 8 to 9 hours is acceptable.
+However, you can read between the lines and figure out that Labradors are companion dogs and don’t enjoy spending long hours on their own.

 Being alone for most of the day can make them feel agitated, which can lead to developing bad habits like barking, biting, and chewing.